audhiaprilliant/Indonesia-Public-Election-Twitter-Sentiment-Analysis/README.md

 - Microsoft Excel 2016 as tools for data editor, data merging, and data transforming

 ### Flowchart
 Steps in this research entitled *Analisis Sentimen Pasca Pemilihan Umum (PEMILU) Indonesia Tahun 2019 melalui Platform Twitter* consists of data crawling, data pre-processing (cleansing, case folding, tokenizing, data normalization, filtering, and stemming), term weighting using TF-IDF, sentiment mining using Indonesian's corpora, and data visualization for sentiment (negative and positive) using wordcloud and graphs.
-Systematically, steps of the whole research can be shown in Figure 1 below:
+Systematically, steps of the whole research is displayed in Figure 1:

 <img src='img/Screenshot from 2020-06-04 00-33-58.png' alt='uptodate' class='center'>